Commander (order): United Kingdom

 United Kingdom is distinguished by its use of differentiating Commander and Knight or Dame Commander.

 Knight Commander or Dame Commander is the second most senior grade of seven orders of chivalry, three of which are dormant (and one of them continues as a German house order).
 The rank entails admission into knighthood, allowing the recipient to use the title 'Sir' (male) or 'Dame' (female) before his or her name.
-In the Commonwealth Realms orders and decorations, Knight Commander and Dame Commander rank before Knights Bachelor but after the Order of the Companions of Honour, although Companions of Honour obtain no knighthood or other status.
+In the Commonwealth Realms orders and decorations, Knight Commander and Dame Commander rank before Knights Bachelor but after the Order of the Companions of Honour, although Members of the Order of the Companions of Honour obtain no knighthood or other status.

-In the Royal Victorian Order and the Order of the British Empire, the grade of Commander is senior to the grade of Lieutenant or Officer respectively, but junior to that of Knight Commander or Dame Commander.
+In the Royal Victorian Order and the Order of the British Empire, the grade of Commander is senior to the grade of Lieutenant and Officer, respectively, but junior to that of Knight Commander or Dame Commander.
 In the British Venerable Order of Saint John, a Commander ranks below a Knight.
-However, Knights of the Venerable Order of St John are not entitled Sir.
+However, Knights of the Venerable Order of St John are not entitled to the style of Sir.

-The orders that award the rank of Knight Commander, and related post-nominal letters, are as follows (dormant orders in italics):
+The orders, from highest to lowest, that award the rank of Knight and Dame Commander, and related post-nominal letters, are (dormant orders are in italics):